alexmolas/alexmolas.github.io/about.md

 **Physicist**: I studied a degree and a master in physics.
 I even published a paper in <a href="https://www.nature.com/articles/s41467-019-11841-2">Nature</a>.

 **Data Scientist**: after studying physics I realized that academia wasn't for me.
-For the past seven years, I've been learning, building, and breaking things related to data.
-Now, I work as a Data Scientist at [Wallapop](https://www.wallapop.com/) where I build machine learning systems to help you find the best items.
+For the past eight years, I've been learning, building, and breaking things related to data.
+Now, I work as a Data Scientist at [RevenueCat](https://www.revenuecat.com/) where I build machine learning systems to predict customer lifetime value and probability of paying for a subscription.

 **Other**: in my free time, I enjoy playing with my kids, <a href="/blog">writing</a> about machine learning, data, math, and other topics.
 I also have a goal to do <a href="/100-list">100 amazing things</a> before I die, and I love to <a href="https://www.github.com/alexmolas">build</a> cool things with code.